 - Rankings consider the last eight tournaments

-- Minimum two events played
+- Minimum three events played

 - Majors hold significant weight

 - Elite Events carry more importance than Silver Events

 The new formula elevates today’s top players to the highest spots, passing the eye test.
 With tight battles shaping up down the list, rising talents are poised to climb the rankings based on recent performances.

 Read on for the complete top 25 breakdown.
 We look forward to even more excitement as the rankings evolve throughout the remainder of the 2023 season!

 Without further ado, here are the post Discmania Open Power Rankings: